West Valley Mega Site

 Redundancy / Energy Mix

-Buyer-selectable redundancy (N+1 → 2N) and energy mix (utility, gas-BTM, renewables + BESS)
+Buyer-selectable redundancy (N+1 → 2N) and energy mix (utility, gas, diesel, renewables + BESS)

 Process-ready

-Interconnect studies and entitlement tracks can run in parallel
+Interconnect studies and entitlement tracks to run in parallel

 01